-Massage could have different orientations, one of my favourite ones is to conceive the massage as an experience, where each ingredient of it has a relevant function, the mood, the synergy created by therapist and client, the music, the ambience and the aromas and all of them syncronise to create a unique moment.
+Massage could have different orientations, one of my favourite ones is to conceive the massage as an experience, where each ingredient of it has a relevant function, the mood, the synergy created by therapist and client, the music, the ambience and the aromas and all of them synchronise to create a unique moment.

-Our body is not just bones and muscles, a material representation, in it we also hold emotions, feelings, memories and trauma that could emerge and be released.
-With massage we can reconnect with ourselves, develop more conciousness and at the same time we could connect with a more transcendental dimension of life.
+Our body is not just bones and muscles, a material representation, in it we also hold emotions, feelings, memories, and trauma that could emerge and be released.
+With massage we can reconnect with ourselves, develop more consciousness and at the same time we could connect with a more transcendental dimension of life.
 I like to think about massage like a meditation where the eternal present is acknowledged, when the mind unwinds it is a continuous murmuring to give us more freedom to feel and let go; a meditation shared by the client and the therapist.